Yandex Cloud

 yc application-load-balancer load-balancer disable-zones --help

-2. To start redistributing traffic, disable the availability zone and specify the deactivation time:
+2. To start redistributing traffic, enable a zonal shift and specify its duration:

 yc application-load-balancer load-balancer disable-zones \